viacheslav-rostovtsev/google-auth-library-ruby/Credentials.md

    - Authenticates on behalf of a user who has authorized the application
    - Handles token refresh when original access token expires
    - Typically obtained through web or installed application flow

+`Google::Auth::UserAuthorizer` (`lib/googleauth/user_authorizer.rb`) and `Google::Auth::WebUserAuthorizer` (`lib/googleauth/web_user_authorizer.rb`)
+ are used to facilitate user authentication.
+The `UserAuthorizer` handles interactive 3-Legged-OAuth2 (3LO) user consent authorization for command-line applications.
+ The `WebUserAuthorizer` is a variation of UserAuthorizer adapted for Rack-based web applications that manages OAuth state and provides callback handling.

 ## External Account Authentication
   `Google::Auth::ExternalAccount::Credentials` (`lib/googleauth/external_account.rb`) is not a credentials type, it is a module